Becoming Catholic! Order of Christian Initiation for Adults

 Interested in learning more?

-If you are an adult interested in RCIA, please contact RCIA Leaders: Scott and Julie Tylski, at 402-861-2209 or tylskisj@cox.net or complete this form to request more information.
+If you are interested in learning more about the Becoming Catholic!
+OCIA for Adults program, please contact Dcn.
+Scott and Julie Tylski at tylskisj@outlook.com, 402-850-4501 (Julie), 402-689-3387 (Scott) or complete this form to request more information.

-Order of Christian Initiation of Adults – Adapted for Children
+Becoming Catholic!
+Order of Christian Initiation (OCIA) Adapted for Children

 Hear from past participants